juliarainto/MERN-practise/README.md

 Installing MongoDB is required.

-MongoDB Compass is a good way to explore and manipulate your MongoDB data and set up your Database.
+MongoDB Compass is a good way to explore and manipulate your MongoDB data and set up your database.

 ## START APPLICATION